 Deutsche Bank share dividends

-While Deutsche Bank's payout ratio might seem low, this can signify that Deutsche Bank is investing more in its future growth.
+While Deutsche Bank's payout ratio might seem fairly standard, it's worth remembering that Deutsche Bank may be investing much of the rest of its net profits in future growth.

 Have Deutsche Bank's shares ever split?